cloud-demo-projects/demo-webapp-container/README.md

 Introduction

-This is a very simple SpringBoot application project highlighting how can we work out a Springboot web dependency project all the way to Azure webapp.
+This is a very simple SpringBoot application project highlighting how can we work out a Springboot web dependency project all the way to Azure webapp for containers.

 Steps followed-